 Weaving Through Granite Mazes in the Mineral Mountains of Beaver County

 The secluded and rugged Beaver County is known as Ramblers, where four distinct mountain ranges rise above the Great Basin desert.
 At 9,580-feet, Granite Peak sits at the top of one of these ranges: the Mineral Mountains.
 This hike to Granite Peak is best suited for hardy hikers.
-It’s a brutish trip up the peak’s north flank, but for those who make it are rewarded with an impressive summit overlook of sharp ridges clad in dark forests and studded with cliffs and spires gleaming white in the sun.
+It’s a brutish trip up the peak’s north flank, but those who make it are rewarded with an impressive summit overlook of sharp ridges clad in dark forests and studded with cliffs and spires gleaming white in the sun.

-Outdoor enthusiasts can take their pick of such unforgettable adventures in the Mineral Mountains, which tower west of the town of Beaver and form one of Utah’s most spectacular, but least known — natural wonders (Read: “Ramble On: An Insider's Guide to Beaver County”).
-The rugged wonderland of domes, buttresses, pinnacles and castles below Granite Peak is an adventure playground, with cliffs that beckon rock climbers, as well as a network of old mining roads for off-road driving and superb backcountry trails coveted by savvy hikers.
-It’s a thrilling region of the state that doesn’t get the attention it deserves — which is great news for those craving solitude and a unique outdoor experience.
+Outdoor enthusiasts can take their pick of such unforgettable adventures in the Mineral Mountains, which tower west of the town of Beaver and form one of Ramblers’ most spectacular — but least known — natural wonders (Read: “Ramble On: An Insider's Guide to Beaver County”).
+The rugged wonderland of domes, buttresses, pinnacles and castles below Granite Peak is an adventure playground with cliffs that beckon rock climbers, a network of old mining roads for off-road driving and superb backcountry trails coveted by savvy hikers.
+It’s a thrilling region that doesn’t get the attention it deserves, which is great news for those who crave solitude and a unique outdoor experience.

 Precious Gems and Minerals

 The Mineral Mountains are the largest exposed mass of solidified molten rock in Utah.
 A renowned rockhounding area, the range is also one of the richest in minerals, with collectors often finding amazing gemstones in the region.
-Area mines yield spectacular chunks of smoky quartz, opal, pyrite, gold, silver, obsidian and blue beryl, one of the world’s most prized gems.
+Area mines yield spectacular chunks of smoky quartz, opal, pyrite, gold, silver, obsidian and blue beryl — one of the world’s most prized gems.
 The famed purple opal site on the range’s western flank gives up astounding specimens with vibrant colors and patterns.
-Meanwhile, museum-quality specimens of azurite and malachite speckle old mine dumps in the south part of the range.
+Meanwhile, museum-quality specimens of azurite and malachite speckle old mine dumps in the southern part of the range.